cucinellclark/bvbrc-copilot-api/README.md

 # BV-BRC AI API

-This project is a Node.js-based API that leverages OpenAI's language models to facilitate chat interactions.
+This project is a Node.js-based API that leverages OpenAI's language model api to facilitate chat interactions.
 It uses Express for handling HTTP requests and MongoDB for storing chat sessions and messages.

 ## Features